-This site was first identified as a potential housing site in the Councils Preferred Strategy in autumn 2012.
+- 7.24.6 This site was first identified as a potential housing site in the Councils Preferred Strategy in autumn 2012.
 It was also included as a draft allocation in the Part 1 Local Plan in autumn 2013.
 Part of the site (for 145 dwellings) was granted outline permission in 2012, although an application to deal with reserved matters remains to be submitted.
-Changes to the policy previously consulted upon as a result of the appraisal of this policy against the SA Framework include:

-- Include a requirement for appropriate sound attenuation/noise mitigation from the railway line to the south east of the site.
+Changes to the policy previously consulted upon as a result of the appraisal of this policy against the SA Framework include: - Include a requirement for appropriate sound attenuation/noise mitigation from the railway line to the south east of the site. - 7.24.7 No substantive changes have been made to this policy following consultation on the Pre-submission draft of the Local Plan in March 2014.

-The overall effectiveness of this housing policy will be affected by other detailed policies set out in national planning guidance and the Local Plan.
-In particular policies to deliver green Infrastructure, sustainable urban drainage and flood risk mitigation on site associated with the Hell Brook, increased capacity at local schools, new roads or highways capacity improvements, new community facilities and affordable housing.
+7.24.8 The overall effectiveness of this housing policy will be affected by other detailed policies set out in national planning guidance and the Local Plan.
+In particular policies to deliver green infrastructure, sustainable urban drainage and flood risk mitigation on site associated with the Hell Brook, increased capacity at local schools, new roads or highways capacity improvements, new community facilities and affordable housing.
 Requirements to deliver new infrastructure or community facilities could all impact on site viability.
 In addition the state of the wider economy could also affect the delivery of larger housing sites.

-Development could have a negative impact in respect of landscape effects in the short to medium term.
-However the retention of existing vegetation on western and southern edge of development together with field boundaries within the development site could help reduce the magnitude of effects in the longer term, especially from views from the south.

-Given the scale of development in this area and developer interest in bringing forward this site, it is likely that construction related impacts would occur in the short to medium term.
+- 7.24.9 Development could have a negative impact in respect of landscape effects in the short to medium term.
+However the retention of existing vegetation on western and southern edge of development together with field boundaries within the development site could help reduce the magnitude of effects in the longer term, especially from views from the south. - 7.24.10 Given the scale of development in this area and developer interest in bringing forward this site, it is likely that construction related impacts would occur in the short to medium term.

-Development in this area could act in combination with housing growth both in Derby City and elsewhere in South Derbyshire, in respect of transport impacts on the Stenson Road Corridor.
-In particular, growth could act in combination with housing site AC17 (Sinfin Lane/Goodsmoor Road) and employment site and housing site H15 (Wragley Way), in South Derbyshire.
+- 7.24.11 Development in this area could act in combination with housing growth both in Derby City and elsewhere in South Derbyshire, in respect of transport impacts on the Stenson Road Corridor.
+In particular, growth could act in combination with housing site AC17 (Sinfin Lane/Goodsmoor Road) and employment site E4 (Sinfin Moor) and housing site H15 (Wragley Way), in South Derbyshire.
 In combination, effects from housing sites in respect of secondary education provision could also arise due to the lack of existing secondary school capacity, sufficient to meet all local need in and around Sinfin.
-No other significant in combination effects have been identified, although large scale development in this general area could also have a negative impact on the local sewer network, although it is likely that Severn Trent could undertake capacity improvements sufficient to accommodate growth.

-Development around the southern edge of Sinfin could have synergistic impacts in respect of landscape and visual amenity.
-The compact nature of the city coupled with the scale of growth proposed on its southern boundary could have notable landscape effects, especially from rural views to the south (including for those travelling along the A50).
-Growth in this area will bring the city immediately adjacent to this key transport corridor and could have a detrimental impact on the rural nature of much of the northern part of the district.
+No other significant in combination effects have been identified, although large scale development in this general area could also have a negative impact on the local sewerage network, although it is likely that Severn Trent could undertake timely capacity improvements sufficient to accommodate growth. - 7.24.12 Development around the southern edge of Sinfin could have synergistic impacts in respect of landscape and visual amenity.
+The compact nature of the city coupled with the scale of growth proposed on its southern boundary could have notable landscape effects, especially from rural views to the south.
 However the creation of new strategic landscape buffers and retention of existing planting could help reduce effects in the longer term.

-7.25: POLICY H18: HOLMLEIGH WAY, CHELLASTON
+7.25: POLICY H17: HOLMLEIGH WAY, CHELLASTON